Follow-up Appointment

 What to expect from therapy

-- Appointments can be booked at the end of your session, or by calling the Student LifeLine: 905.721.3392 or emailing studentlifeline@ontariotechu.ca.
+Appointments can be booked at the end of your session, or by calling the Student LifeLine at 905.721.3392 or emailing studentlifeline@ontariotechu.ca.

-- For longer-term or more specialized therapy services, SMHS can provide appropriate community referrals.
+For longer-term or more specialized therapy services, we can provide appropriate community referrals.

 What to expect from follow-up appointments: